-On or about June 17, 2019, at XXXX Farlin Avenue, Green Bay, in the State and Eastern District of Wisconsin, knowing he previously had been convicted in any court of a crime punishable by imprisonment for a term exceeding one year, knowingly possessed a firearm, to wit, one FNH .40 caliber handgun, model number FNX-40, serial number FX2U029399, that, prior to his possession, had been transported in interstate commerce, the possession of which was therefore in and affecting commerce.
+1. On or about June 17, 2019, at XXXX Elm Street, Green Bay, in the State and Eastern District of Wisconsin, knowing he was an unlawful user of a controlled substance, that is, cocaine, knowingly possessed firearms, that, prior to his possession, had been transported in interstate commerce, the possession of which was therefore in and affecting commerce.